Factoring periodic maps into Dehn twists: Generalized star method

+We will fix the notation in Lemma~\ref{lem:per_comps} for the remainder of this section.
 Let $d_i$ denote the boundary curve of $\Sigma_i$ involved in the $1$-compatibility of $F_i$ with $F_{i+1}$, and let $\gamma_i$ represent the isotopy class of $d_i$ in $S_g$ after the compatibility.
 Let $c^+$ denote the unique integer in $[0,n]$ representing the multiplicative inverse of $c\in \Z_n^{\times}$.
 We further fix the following notation.

-By our notation, for each $i$, there exists a unique $z_i \in\{1,2,3\}$ such that we have $c_i=\bar{\mu}_{z_i,i}\pmod n$, and since $c_i+c_{i+1}\equiv 0\pmod n$, we have $ \mu_{k_i,i}+\mu_{z_{i+1},i+1} \equiv 0\pmod n$.
+By our notation, for each $i$, there exists a unique $z_i \in\{1,2,3\}$ such that we have $c_i=\mu_{z_i,i}^{-1}\pmod n$, and since $c_i+c_{i+1}\equiv 0\pmod n$, we have $ \mu_{z_i,i}+\mu_{z_{i+1},i+1} \equiv 0\pmod n$.
 With this notation in place, we have the following lemma, which provides a word $\W(F)$ in Dehn twists that represents the conjugacy class of a star-realizable linear $s$-tuple $F$.

 \begin{lemma} Let $F \in \Mod(S_g)$ be a star-realizable linear $s$-tuple of degree $n$ as in Definition~\ref{defn:star_real}.
-For all $i$, let $\W(F_i)=(W_{|\tilde{F}_i |})^{m_i}$.
-Then: where $\eta_i = \displaystyle \frac{\mu_{z_i,i}+\mu_{z_{i+1},i+1}}{n}$, is conjugate to $F$. \end{lemma} \begin{proof} Since $\W(F_i)$ commutes with $\W(F_j)$ for $ 1\leq i,j\leq s $, we have Since $\W(F_i)=(W_{|\tilde{F}_i |})^{m_i}$, the fact that implies that
+For all $i$, let $\W(F_i)=(W_{g_i,|\tilde{F}_i |})^{m_i}$.
+Then: where $\eta_i = \displaystyle \frac{\mu_{z_i,i}+\mu_{z_{i+1},i+1}}{n}$, is conjugate to $F$. \end{lemma} \begin{proof} Since $\W(F_i)$ commutes with $\W(F_j)$ for $ 1\leq i,j\leq s $, we have Since $\W(F_i)=(W_{g_i,|\tilde{F}_i |})^{m_i}$, the fact that implies that

-By Theorem~\ref{thm:gen_starreln}, depending on $|\tilde{F}_i|$ and $D_{\tilde{F}_i}$, $(W_{|\tilde{F}_i |})^{|F_i|}$ one of:
+By Theorem~\ref{thm:gen_starreln}, depending on $|\tilde{F}_i|$ and $D_{\tilde{F}_i}$, $(W_{g_i,|\tilde{F}_i |})^{|\tilde{F}_i|}$ one of:

 By the definition of $\mu_{z_i,i}$, we have

 As each $T_{\gamma_i}$ commutes with every other Dehn twist appearing in $(*)$ and $\mu_{z_i,i}+\mu_{z_{i+1},i+1}\equiv 0 \pmod n$, we get

 from which the assertion follows. \end{proof}